-- 1. Mexico,

-- 2. Madagascar,

-- 3. Columbia,

-- 4. India,

-- 5. Malaysia,

-- 6. Indonesia

-- 7. Ecuador,

-- 8. Peru,

-- 9. Brazil,

-- 10. Democratic Republic of Congo,
+1. Mexico, 2.Columbia, 3.
+Ecuador, 4.
+Peru, 5.
+Brazil, 6.Democratic Republic of Congo,

-- 11. China,

-- 12. Australia in which these centers are located.
+7.Madagascar, 8.
+China, 9.
+India, 10.Malaysia, 11.
+Indonesia 12.
+Australia in which these centers are located.

 The International Union for the Conservation of Nature and Natural Resources (IUCN) has identified certain areas as biodiversity hotspots Hotspots are defined according to their vegetation.
 Plants are important because these determine the primary productivity of an ecosystem.
 Most, but not all, of the hotspots rely on species-rich ecosystems for food, firewood, cropland, and income from timber.
+In Madagascar, for example, about 85 per cent of the plants and animals are found nowhere else in the world, Other hotspots in wealthy countries are facing different types of pressures.
+The islands of Hawaii have many unique plants and animals that are threatened by introduced species and land development